 So, what can you do?
 These are tried and true preventative steps you can take:

 Annual Maintenance – Is it necessary to service your A/C every year?
 Absolutely YES!
 A/C systems require service at least once a year.
 This is the top thing a homeowner can do to keep their system running properly.
 An air conditioner, just like a car, needs regular maintenance and service to run efficiently.
 You should do this in the spring to ensure that your unit will run with the most efficiency during the hottest summer months.
-Some systems benefit from a twice a year cleaning routine based on usage (full time resident) and environmental factors (like living near the water).
+Some systems benefit from a twice a year cleaning routine based on usage (full time resident) and local environmental factors (like living near the water).
 Remember, when dust, grime and mineral deposits build up on coils, the air conditioner can’t expel enough heat from the system and it’s forced to run constantly trying to cool your space.
 The increased pressure and temperature can cause the compressor to overheat and fail.
 Getting the system regularly cleaned will help to protect your system from early failures and keep it running at top performance.

 Air Filters – Change or clean your air filter monthly.
 All of the air that circulates through your HVAC system, it is very important to keep your air filters clean and change them regularly.
 Failure to change your air filters regularly can: